RobKnowles248/memory-game/README.md

 ### Developer Goals

-- To gain experience using JavaScript and jQuery to create interactive user friendly websites.
+- To gain experience using JavaScript and JQuery to create interactive user friendly websites.
 - To create a game I will enjoy playing.

 ### User Stories